Welcome to the Ohio Center for Law-Related Education Teaching Toolbox!

 Chief Justice Moyer Legacy Fund Middle School Civility Project

 These lessons and activities are designed to help students to gain knowledge and skills to start a Service Learning Project in their school or community.
 Students will document research, guest speaker notes, field trip notes.
-Students/classes that use these lessons are strongly encouraged to take part in OCLRE's Youth for Justice Virtual Summit, to showcase the work they have done to benefit the community.
-The “Civility Team” leaders in the school are encouraged to teach their peers how to be civil to each other through peer mediation as a result of these seven lessons.
-Support resources are included where appropriate and further references are also given
+Students/classes that use these lessons are strongly encouraged to utilize OCLRE's Youth For Justice Program to showcase the work they have done to benefit the community.
+Support resources are included where appropriate and further references are also given.

 Civility in Elections: A Three Lesson Plan Series